Analysis | Trump’s pardon of Paul Manafort brings full circle the undermining of the Russia investigation

 As Blake wrote: “It raises the idea that Manafort’s lies on this count are inexplicable because he effectively resigned himself to more jail time.
 Raising that unknown motive isn’t necessary, but it would seem to have been included for a reason.”

-Especially when you consider that according to the FBI, in 2018, as Manafort was fighting charges, he told his deputy, Rick Gates, that they would “get through it” and “we’ll be taken care of,” as Buzzfeed’s Jason Leopold pointed out.
+Especially when you consider that according to the FBI, in 2018, as Manafort was fighting charges, he told his deputy, Rick Gates, that they would “get through it” and “we’ll be taken care of,” as BuzzFeed’s Jason Leopold pointed out.

 In his confirmation hearing to be attorney general, Barr testified that he thought that it would be corrupt, even criminal, for a president to issue a pardon in exchange for someone not to give incriminating evidence.
 “That would be a crime,” he said unequivocally.

 We don’t know whether Manafort had incriminating evidence.
 We may never know, because Mueller didn’t get to talk to him.
 Another crucial point is whether there was an explicit understanding or Manafort was just inferring that he would be “taken care of.”
 According to that 2018 FBI document, care was taken between parties not to use the word “pardon.”
-But the FBI also suggests that Manafort was in touch with Trump’s legal team and he and Gates did talk about pardons.
+But the FBI also suggests that Manafort was in touch with Trump’s legal team, and he and Gates did talk about pardons.

 As he’s since written, Mueller wasn’t doing this to tear at Trump’s presidency.
 He had a job to do to understand how Russians tried to infiltrate and shape an American presidential election, and whether anyone in the United States helped with that.